IBM/rhm-eddi-operator/README.md

 # About E.D.D.I Operator

-E.D.D.I is an Enterprise-Ready Chatbot Platform for creating, running and maintaining customizable chatbots.
-It Scales Out very well due to resource-oriented design & RESTful architecture.
-It has NLP Parser for matching user inputs as words and phrases even in case of spelling mistakes or missing spaces between words.
+E.D.D.I is an Enterprise-Ready Chatbot Platform through which you can create, and maintain customizable chatbots.
+It has a resource-oriented design & RESTful architecture which is easy to scale.
+It has NLP Parser for matching user inputs as words and phrases.
 It also has Behavior Rules for making decisions with predefined and custom conditions.
 [Learn more](https://marketplace.redhat.com/en-us/products/labsai).

 # Learning objectives